 Can I read my own test and call in my results?
 No one may read his/her own skin test.
 A trained reader must read your TB skin test.
 Trained readers include: any physician, or nurse practitioner, most Occupational Health Clinic staff and certain persons from designated units that have been trained/certified by OHC.

 What if my test is negative?
 If your TB skin test is negative, no further action is needed until your next scheduled testing or following an exposure.

 What if my test is positive?
-If your test is positive, you must have a chest x-ray.
+If your test is positive, you will have a follow up blood test to confirm the result.
+If the blood test is also positive, you must have a chest x-ray.
 You will not need to take another TB skin test – it may always be positive.
 You will need an appointment with an OHC provider to decide if further evaluation and/or treatment are needed.

 I had BCG Vaccine.
 Do I have to be tested?
 You will need to have a TB skin test unless you have previously had a positive TB skin test.
 A TB skin test is required for persons who have had BCG vaccinations but never had a TB test.
 The skin test can help determine if the person does or does not have a TB infection.

 I am pregnant, should I still have a TB skin test?
 Vanderbilt does not exempt pregnant women from TB testing.
 This is supported by the CDC.
 Testing is safe in pregnancy and healthcare workers are at risk of acquiring TB, so pregnant women in occupational testing programs should be screened as usual.
 See Policy OP 30-10.14.

 How do I obtain a copy of my TB skin test reading?
 Log in to the Health and Wellness Information Portal for a printable copy of your immunization record, which includes your latest TB test results.